airt/notes/source/_posts/ml-linear-regression.md

 - Redundant features (i.e. some features are linearly dependent)
 - Too many features (e.g. m ≤ n)

-Solutions: delete some features or use "regularization"
+Solutions: delete some features or use regularization

 ## Comparison of Gradient Descent and Normal Equation